-The International AS content will be 50% of the International A-level content.
-International AS assessments contribute 40% of the total marks for the full International A-level qualification.
-The remaining 60% comes from the International A2 assessments.
+The full International A level is intended to be taken over two years.
+International AS assessments taken in Year 12 contribute 40% of the total marks for the full International A-level qualification.
+The remaining 60% comes from the International A2 assessments completed in Year 13.

-The specification provides an opportunity for students to produce extended responses either in words or using open-ended calculations.
-The specification content will be split across units and include synoptic assessment.
+The specification content will be split across 4 units and include a final synoptic assessment.
 This allows students to draw together different areas of knowledge from across the entire course of study.
 Our International AS and A-level exams in Biology include questions that will enable students to demonstrate their ability to apply knowledge and show understanding of scientific, mathematical and practical techniques, principles and concepts.